 A Complex Order is any order involving the simultaneous purchase and/or sale of two or more different options series in the same underlying security, priced at a net debit or credit based on the relative prices of the individual components, for the same account, for the purpose of executing a particular investment strategy.
 A Complex Order may also be a stock-option order, which is an order to buy or sell a stated number of units of an underlying stock or exchange-traded fund ("ETF") coupled with the purchase or sale of options contract(s).
-Complex Orders on Phlx are discussed in Commentary .08 to Rule 1080.7 In particular, Commentary .08 governs the trading of Complex Orders on the Phlx's electronic options trading platform, Phlx XL II, to, among other things: (i) permit Complex Orders with up to six components, including the underlying stock or Exchange Traded Fund Share ("ETF"); (ii) establish a Do Not Auction ("DNA") designation for Complex Orders; (iii) add a definition of conforming ratio; (iv) provide priority rules for Complex Orders traded on Phlx XL II; and (v) provide for the communication of the
+Complex Orders on Phlx are discussed in Commentary .08 to Rule 1080.
+In particular, Commentary .08 governs the trading of Complex Orders on the